Birth Control: Emergency Contraception (EC)

 It comes in two forms: an intrauterine device (IUD) or a pill (sometimes known as “The Morning After Pill”).

-- The copper IUD (Paragard®) is the most effective form of EC.
-It works by keeping sperm from fertilizing the egg.
+- There are two IUD versions of EC: the copper IUD (Paragard®) or a hormonal IUD (Mirena® or Liletta®).
+These are the most effective form of EC.
+They work by keeping sperm from fertilizing the egg.

 Advantages of EC

 - EC can prevent pregnancy for up to 5 days after unprotected sex.
-However, it is more effective in the first 24 hours.
+However, it works best in the first 24 hours.